S2change/vegetation_loss/scripts/visualisations/README.md

-Scripts used for checking and verifying results from different parts of the project

-ccd_to_raster.py - For each inputted date range, it creates a geotiff with the last break dates in that range for pixels that have been processed through the CCD model in order to visualize results.
+  - ccd_to_raster.py - For each inputted date range, it creates a geotiff with the last break dates in that range for pixels that have been processed through the CCD model in order to visualize results.
 Also creates a .qml file to color code break dates by year.
 A vector file can also be inputted to do spatial filtering.
+  - ccd_plot_one_point.py - reads segments in parquet and creates plot